Organica-Ai-Solutions/NIS_Protocol/system/docs/DATA_FLOW_GUIDE.md

 The output from the Laplace agent is then passed to the `EnhancedKANReasoningAgent`.

 -   **Input:** The frequency-domain data from the Laplace agent.
 -   **Process:** The KAN agent analyzes the mathematical object to discover an underlying symbolic function.
-It finds the simplest, most elegant mathematical equation that describes the relationships in the data.
+It finds a mathematical equation that describes the relationships in the data.
 -   **Output:** A symbolic expression, like `f(t) = -kt^2 + c`.
 This is the system's "interpretation" of the query.

 ```python